Gustavo-system/Pagina_web_personal/README.md

 # Pagina_web_personal
-developing a web page, implementing HTML, CSS, JS, PHP and Database which I will implement as my portfolio.
+developing a web page, implementing HTML, CSS (Bootstrap), JS, Vue.js, PHP and Database which I will implement as my portfolio.